alexbarton/ansible-collection-boilerplate/docs/scripts.md

 ## "ansible-boilerplate" Script

-Management script for the Ansible Boilerplate Collection itself.
+Management script for the Ansible Boilerplate Collection itself and Ansible helper functions.

+Run `./bin/ansible-boilerplate --help` to see all available subcommands.

 Used to initialize new projects as well as upgrading (activating) dependent projects using this collection.

 ## "a" Wrapper Script for "ansible" Command